Overview

 • software that supports designing, developing, or building open-source wearables

-• frameworks simplify the interaction between open-source wearables.
+• frameworks simplify the interaction between open-source wearables

-The workshop will feature a mix of keynote speeches, paper presentations, demo sessions, and group discussions, providing a platform for participants to showcase their work, share insights, and foster collaboration within the open wearables community.
+The workshop will feature a mix of a keynote speech, paper presentations, demo sessions, and group discussions, providing a platform for participants to showcase their work, share insights, and foster collaboration within the open wearables community.
 We particularly encourage demonstrations of open source wearable projects during the hands-on demo sessions, in addition to the paper.

 All accepted papers will be considered for inclusion in a special position paper summarising the results of the workshop, which will be published in the proceedings.
 We will also make all workshop materials available on open-wearables.org and GitHub, creating a lasting resource for the community.